Zumbala/jerriepelser.com/content/blog/2018-09-04-some-thoughts-on-remote-work.md

 Even when on holiday people are regularly checking in and responding on Slack.
 This is not healthy.

 Also, because I am in Asia and the rest of my team was mostly in the Americas, it meant that at least once a week I had an online meeting which could easily carry on past midnight.

 Even if I go to bed immediately after the meeting I would easily struggle for an hour or more to fall asleep because my brain was still lit up from staring at the computer monitor the whole time.
+Being an early riser, this would mean only about 4 to 5 hours of sleep on those days and left me grumpy the following day.

 ## The future